em-cultuur/adrez-mapper/revisions.md

 - location does not request the translation from type to typeId
 - change lookup for function standard
 - change lookup for salutation to standard
+- typeId is not set to default if location has only zipcode and number

 2020-02-04 (0.5.0)
 - type/typeId is not stored the way a propperty.
 Full rebuild of field-composed part.